sillsdev/FwSupportTools/src/LocScripts/ReadMe.txt

 messages.en-ca.po_:  Po file with strings marked for priority for localizing.
 [This file is currently checked in to the Localizations folder/project.]
-This is a po file in which the most important strings have been copied into the msgstr field with a priority coded prepended.  ^1^ marks the highest priority of strings to translate, ^2^ second priority, and so on.
+This is a po file in which the most important strings have been copied into the msgstr field with a priority coded prepended.  ^1^ marks the highest priority strings to translate, ^2^ second priority, and so on.
 Some codes mark a group of strings rather than priority (e.g., Notebook strings).
 Strings with lowest priority have not been copied; their msgstr is blank.
 This file needs to be manually updated periodically.
 Near the top it tells when it was last edited, and the date of the POT file it was based on.

-FW8.NotesOnPrior.txt: Notes about which functions are in which priority group.
-I'm attempting to put all commands related to a specific task or function together.
-This overlaps some with a goal of having a given view either all translated or not translated, but not completely.

 merge-po4.pl: Merge a prioritized .po file with a partially translated pofile, to produce a file for a localizer.
 It leaves alone the strings they have already